plantacerium/plantacerium/README.md

 ---

 ## The Portfolio
-I am creating repositories that act as cosmos to expanse human consciousness.
+I am creating repositories that act as cosmos to expanse human consciousness, creativity, cognition, connection.

 Here is how my current architecture drives impact across the stack.